 As a general rule, consumers should avoid buying insurance from providers of loans.
 If you need life insurance, you should shop around for term life insurance that covers all of your needs, not just your loan or credit card balance.

 Credit monitoring is now basically a free service.
 Websites like CreditKarma, CreditSesame and Quizzle all offer free access to your credit reports.
 CreditKarma can help you set up basic fraud monitoring.
 There is no real reason to pay for this advice any longer.
-And if you want the best form of fraud protection, you should put a fraud block on your account.
-That is the best way to ensure your account is not compromised.
+And if you want a better form of fraud protection, you should put a fraud block on your account.
+That is one of the best ways to ensure your account is not compromised.
 And if you want true transaction monitoring, you should sign up for alerts with each of your credit cards individually.

 Although these fines are steep, they are still much less punitive than equivalent fines of British banks in the UK.
 Not only did customers receive a refund, but the refund was compounded at an 8% interest rate annually.
 Although the $735 million will be painful to Citibank, management should feel lucky that British regulators didn’t set the fine.